freenas/freenas-docs/userguide/plugins.rst

    `GitHub Guides <https://guides.github.com/>`__.

-On the local copy of :file:`iocage-ix-plugins`, create a new file for the plugin to be added to %brand%.
+On the local copy of :file:`ix-plugin-hub`, create a new file for the plugin to be added to %brand%.
 The naming convention is :file:`pluginname.json`.
 For example, the :guilabel:`Transmission` plugin has a .json file named :file:`transmission.json`.